vmware/vic-product/README.md

 See the 3 products in action in this step by step [demo](https://www.youtube.com/watch?v=EyN71qe_iWs)

 ## Installing
-Please refer to the [documentation](https://github.com/vmware/vic-product/tree/master/docs/setup/beta) for installing and testing VIC
+Please refer to the [documentation](https://vmware.github.io/vic-product/#documentation) and this [video] (https://www.youtube.com/watch?v=7WRFhJLZHJI)for installing and testing VIC.

-***Note that each of the components have varying degrees of functional completeness and are not yet GA quality code.
-As such, there are various caveats and known issues around usage, the majority of which will have been documented***

 ## Contributing to vSphere Integrated Containers